cfinn8822/configure-ad/README.md

 2)Create a Client VM (Client-1)

  - Follow the same steps as before for creating a virtual machine.
-   - However, the Resource Group should be assigned as the same for the Domain Controller VM (for this example use AD_lab).
+   - However, the Resource Group should be assigned as the same for the Domain Controller VM (for this example use ADlab).
    - Use a different virtual machine name (for this example use Client-1).
    - Change the Administrator Account credentials to differentiate the two VMs (for this example use chris).
  - Change the Image to a Windows OS (for this example use Windows 10 Pro, version 22H2 - x64 Gen2).